What Can You Not Do While On The FMLA| Full Guide?

 Some businesses may have policies that reward workers who choose not to participate in the corporate health insurance program.

 Contrary to health benefits, these financial payments are not required to be made during an FMLA leave.
-You can keep receiving other benefits as long as you keep paying for them.
+You can keep receiving other benefits if you keep paying for them.

 Be cautious while terminating your health insurance because FMLA leave does not allow you to re-enroll in health insurance when you return to your regular job.
 If you let the coverage lapse, you might only be able to sign up for health insurance again after the subsequent open enrollment period.